jeffbliss/southfact-gatsby-site/content/guides/guide-one.md

 ---
-title: guides # This is important in order for it to appear in the Guides page.
-Do not change this.
+title: "How to Create an Account"
 order: 1
-description: "How to Create an Account"
+description: "Enter description here" # currently unused
 videoSourceURL: https://www.youtube.com/embed/BR1UeX4Oou4
 videoTitle: "How to Create an Account"
 ---